ChibiOS/ChibiOS/testhal/STM32F4xx/IRQ_STORM/readme.txt

 ** TARGET **

-The demo will on an STMicroelectronics STM32F4-Discovery board.
+The demo runs on an STMicroelectronics STM32F4-Discovery board.

 ** The Demo **